-As the accountable authority of the Australian Transport Safety Bureau (ATSB), I am pleased to present the ATSB's Corporate Plan for 2015-16, which covers the period 2015-16 to 2018-19.
+As the accountable authority for the Australian Transport Safety Bureau (ATSB), I am pleased to present the ATSB's 2016-17 Corporate Plan, which covers the period 2016-17 to 2019-20.

 This Corporate Plan sets out the ATSB's purpose, its strategies for achieving that purpose and how the effect of the strategies and the attainment of the ATSB's purpose will be measured.
-It has been prepared in accordance with paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
+It has been prepared consistent with paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013.
 The Plan takes account of the relevant provisions of the Transport Safety Investigation Act 2003 (the TSI Act), which establishes the ATSB.
-It also has regard to the views of the Minister for Infrastructure and Regional Development on the ATSB's strategic direction as notified under Section 12AE of the TSI Act.
+It also has regard to the views of the Minister for Infrastructure and Transport on the ATSB's strategic direction as notified under Section 12AE of the TSI Act.

 The TSI Act provides that the ATSB's primary purpose is to improve the safety of aviation, rail and marine transport through accident investigation, data analysis and safety education.
 It must do so independently, but in cooperation with the other organisations that share responsibility for transport safety, including counterpart organisations in other countries.
-Successive governments, including the current one, have indicated that, in carrying out its role, the ATSB should give priority to the safety of the travelling public.
+Successive governments have indicated that, in carrying out its role, the ATSB should give priority to the safety of the travelling public.